36Bricks/Firmware/README.md

 ## 36_Bricks - IOT building blocks

 36_Bricks is a blocks system allowing do build custom connected objects.
-Based on small low-cost independant bricks, create your own IOT device for any need : home automation and alarm, laboratory, smart garden, multimedia, indusrty...
+Based on small low-cost independant bricks, create your own IOT device for any need : home automation and alarm, laboratory, smart garden, multimedia, industry...

 From power and sensors to RGB lights, from data collection to processing and control, there's a brick for any need, and everything is available through Wifi.